 Consider the current obsession over Korean skincare regimens, now massive even stateside.
 Today, we have access to more BB creams than we could ever try in a lifetime.
 But did you know that the reason for its popularity in Asia was not primarily for its skincare benefits but rather for its skin-whitening properties?

 Even men aren’t immune to the desire to be as light and ageless as possible.
 In a 2016 study, about 50% of men in the Philippines were estimated to be purchasing skin-whitening and anti-aging ingestibles.
 In Thailand, per a 2015 study, that number is a whopping 69.5% among cis-male university students.

 With the flourishing international trade of these products and the centuries-old standards established in the East to support this way of thinking, should I, a fully Asian woman, aspire to be snow-white?
 I had to wonder: Is white skin the key to seemingly immortal youth and beauty?

 The American Beauty Standard

 Growing up in the ’90s, the Wakefield twins of the Sweet Valley High series were the gold standard of all-American beauty.
-In every book, they were described within the first few pages as naturally blond, with heart-shaped faces and luxuriantly, effortlessly tawny skin.
+In every book, they were described within the first few pages as naturally blonde, with heart-shaped faces and luxuriantly, effortlessly tawny skin.

 Once I first noticed it, I started seeing it everywhere.
 Magazine covers with tips on how to achieve the perfect tan.
 On every single person on Baywatch.
 Fitness and bikini models.
 Hell, any models at all.